darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 How the market operator determines the outcome can be a point of contention, but let's not dive into that here.
 Polymarket currently uses the UMA protocol to resolve contracts, which is a decentralized optimistic oracle.
-I might write a post on how UMA works in the future and how Polymarket is looking to fix its shortcomings, but for now, let's dive into valuing parlay contracts!
+I may write a future post explaining UMA and Polymarket's shortcomings, but for now let's dive into valuing parlay contracts.

 ## Valuing Parlays: A Random Example

-A parlay is a type of bet that combines multiple individual bets into one single wager.
-In a prediction market, a parlay contract is a contract that pays out if all the individual bets in the parlay win.
-For example, a parlay contract might ask, "Will Team A win the game AND will Team B win the game?".
+A parlay combines multiple individual bets into a single wager.
+In a prediction market, a parlay contract pays out only if every individual bet in the parlay wins.
+For example, a parlay contract might ask, "Will Team A win the game AND will Team B win the game?"

 Assuming the individual bets are independent, the probability of winning a parlay is the product of the probabilities of winning each individual bet.